Volga Military District: History

 With the start of and during World War II five armies, 132 divisions, 65 separate regiments, and 253 separate battalions were formed in the area.
 Polish and Czechoslovak military units were formed on the territory of the district.

 In October 1945 the 123rd Rifle Corps was at Kuibyshev.
 It became the 40th Rifle Corps in 1955 and then the 40th Army Corps in 1957, before disbanding in 1960.

 On September 14, 1954 in the Totskoye range north of the village Totskoye in the Orenburg Oblast (within the specified period the territory of the Orenburg region belonged to the South Urals Military District) under the leadership of Marshal of the Soviet Union Georgy Zhukov was conducted the Totskoye nuclear exercise with real nuclear weapons.
 In this doctrine, which were worked out operational issues combined arms attack, was attended by about 45,000 soldiers.

 From 1957 to 1960 the 110th Motor Rifle Division was part of the 40th Army Corps of the District.

 By a decree of the Presidium of the Supreme Soviet on 15 January 1974 for their contributions to strengthening the defence capability of the USSR and its armed defence, the Volga and Ural Military Districts were awarded the Order of the Red Banner.

 By 1983, the Volga Military District included the territory of the Kuibyshev, Saratov, Ulyanovsk, Penza and Orenburg Oblasts, Tatar, Bashkir, Chuvash, Mari, and Mordovian ASSR.
 The district headquarters was located in Kuibyshev.

+Formations and units in the late 1980s

 The following military units and formations were part of the district during the late 1980s.